anastasia-zolotareva/isrpo-some-pluggin/README.md

 ## Features

-- Shows number of lines and todoes in an active text editor while it updated (saved).
+- Shows number of lines in an active directory per each set minutes.
+- Shows message if there are some lines removed.

 ## Extension Settings